Arpita-deb/NREGA-Data-Analysis/README.md

   - West Bengal spent its 93.73% of the total expenditure into administrative expenditure, leaving it to be the only state to spend more than 5% of its total expenditure into this category.
 Conversely Lakshadweep, Assam and Punjab spend none into this category.

-## Data Visualization:

-A dashboard will show state wise distribution of works, categories of workers (pie), avg working days, avg wage, expenditure breakdown (pie), a map of india with states.

 ## Recommendations: